-Research scientist specializing in analysis of micro- and nano-scale particles utilizing transmission electron microscopy (TEM) with selected area electron diffraction (SAED) and energy-dispersive X-ray spectroscopy (EDS), training in analysis techniques with polarized light microscopy (PLM) and scanning electron microscopy (SEM).
+Jake specializes in analysis of micro- and nano-scale particles utilizing transmission electron microscopy (TEM) with selected area electron diffraction (SAED) and energy-dispersive x-ray spectrometry (EDS).
+He is interested in the characterization of nano-particles used in industry and consumer products.
+Jake also has experience with polarized light microscopy (PLM) and scanning electron microscopy (SEM).

 - M.S., Geological Sciences, University of Alabama, 2013